 Most of the substrate that is suitable for settlement of oyster larvae is within areas where the State has planted shell recently.
 Between the Maryland Bay Bottom Survey (1978 to 1983) and recent surveys (1999 to 2000; Smith et al. 2005), the amount of habitat on sampled bars declined by nearly 70%, or about 3.5% per year (USACE et al. 2009).
-The current (2004) area of oyster habitat in Maryland's portion of the Bay is estimated to be 43,892 acres (USACE et al. 2009.
-Assuming that the rate of loss on the 16 bars sampled between 1999 and 2001 is representative of the rate of loss of habitat throughout the Bay (which may be uncertain), more than 2,500 acres of oyster habitat are lost each year (Smith et al 2005).
+However this estimate is likely inflated because the two surveys used significantly different methodologies and definitions for what constituted viable habitat.
+The 2004 area of oyster habitat in Maryland's portion of the Bay was estimated to be 43,892 acres (USACE et al. 2009).
+The rate of habitat loss, based on comparing 1999 and 2001 surveys, was estimated to be more than 2,500 acres per year (Smith et al 2005).
+This may also be an inflated estimate because it assumes the 16 bars sampled are representative of the hundreds of other bars in the Bay across many tributaries.
+Nonetheless, loss of habitat and degraded habitat are known issues.

-The "Repletion" program has been a significant element of Maryland's oyster management efforts in the past.
-The term repletion describes two approaches for encouraging settlement, growth, and survival of oysters by planting shell: (1) "permanent" plantings, in which shell is planted in areas where large spat sets occur naturally, and the resulting spat are left in place until they are large enough to be harvested; and (2) seed-area plantings, in which shell is planted in areas of high salinity where large spat sets are most likely, and the resulting spat are moved to areas of lower spat set for grow-out to market size.
-Shell for the repletion program was obtained by dredging buried shell from historical deposits located primarily in the upper Bay.
-This oyster shell dredging and planting program began in 1960, and about 5 million bushels were dredged and planted per year until 1990.
+Repletion Program - The "Repletion Program" was a significant element of Maryland's oyster management efforts in the past.
+Two approaches taken under the program were: (1) "natural bar plantings", in which shell was planted in areas where spat sets occur naturally, with the spat left in place until they were large enough to be harvested; and (2) "seed area" plantings, in which shell was planted in areas of high salinity where large spat sets occurred, and the spat were moved to areas of lower spat set to enhance or "seed" those areas for grow-out to market size.
+These two approaches were designed to enhance and augment the oyster bars and the population, not fully restore them.

+Shell for the Repletion Program was obtained through the same shell dredging program proposed in this application.
+Shell deposits for this earlier program were mostly located north and east of Man-O-War Shoal in the upper Bay (Figure 9).
+This earlier shell dredging and planting program, called the Dredge Shell Program, began in 1960 and about 5 million bushels were dredged and planted per year until 1990.
 Beginning in 1991, the program was reduced to about 1.5 to 2.8 million bushels per year.

-Some stakeholders opposed shell dredging because it alters the bottom substrate, may adversely affect other fisheries, and creates a sediment plume.
-The shell-dredging program ceased in 2006 when the dredging permit issued by USACE and the Maryland Department of Environment expired (DNR 2006).
-At that time, MDNR decided not to reapply for the permit required to continue the program, in response to the opposition to the program.
+From approximately the late 1980s until the end of the program, shell dredging was strongly opposed by some groups because it alters the bottom type and structure, was perceived to impact fishing at the time, it constituted a subsidy of the fishery, and it created a sediment plume.
+However, the program was strongly supported by other groups because it enhanced oyster habitat and helped generate a fishery for decades.
+The final year that shells were planted was 2006.
+The dredging permit issued by USACE and the Maryland Department of Environment expired that December, ending the program (DNR 2006).
+At that time, MDNR decided not to reapply for a new permit in response to the opposition to the program, even though numerous studies showed no impacts from shell dredging significant enough to justify ending the program.

-In its 2009 report to the Governor and General Assembly, the Maryland Oyster Advisory Commission (OAC) stated that a shortage of high-quality habitat for settlement and growth of oyster larvae represents a significant limitation of the oyster population's potential for expansion and that recent limitations on the availability of dredged shell have curtailed shell-planting programs.
+In its 2009 report to the Governor and General Assembly, the Maryland Oyster Advisory Commission (OAC) stated that a shortage of high-quality habitat for settlement and growth of oyster larvae represents a significant limitation of the oyster population's potential for expansion and that recent limitations on the availability of dredged shell have curtailed shell planting programs.
 The OAC recommended that MDNR apply for a permit to dredge shell from Man-O-War shoal.
 This was followed by a Maryland Law that required MDNR to apply.